Saturday 1 November 2025

 From garden to gut, light to dark…

-Join us at Forgan Arts Centre to celebrate the Celtic festival of Samhain.
-This year, we’ll be getting cosy with the small things that nourish us through the darker months of the year.
+Join us to celebrate the Celtic festival of Samhain, as we get cosy with the small things that nourish us through the darker months of the year.

 Explore the art of fermentation, enjoy a community feast and discover all that connects us to each other and our wider ecology.

-• Share a delicious autumnal feast created by Iraqi Thistle
+- Share a delicious autumnal feast with Iraqi Thistle

-• Explore the gardens at dusk (bring a torch)
+- Explore the gardens and woodland at dusk (bring a torch!)

 Our event is a nod to the ancient festival of Samhain, one of four festivals we host annually to create connections to the cycles of nature and to celebrate the turning of the Celtic wheel.
 Samhain marks the Celtic New Year, the end of summer, and the end of the harvest season.